Siddhu-26/MDSC201-Machine-Learning-SSSIHL/README.md

 # Machine-Learning-SSSIHL
-Assignments and other related files
+Assignments and other related files.

 ### Assignment 1